andreipfeiffer/manifesto/README.md

 ❗️ **IMPORTANT**:
 - this document includes _Guidelines, not Dogmas_;
 - motivated exceptions are always understandable;
-- this is a living document, so any piece of content is subject to change.
+- this is a living document, so any piece of content is subject to change for the better.

 <br />